315+ Telescopes Ranked

 Zhumell Z130 Telescope Review : Recommended Scope

-The Zhumell Z130 is one of the best beginner telescopes available, though we of course have some inevitable nitpicks.
-If you can afford it, a full-sized 6” Dobsonian might be a bit better, but we like the Z130 nonetheless.
+The Zhumell Z130 is one of the best beginner telescopes available, though I, of course, have some inevitable nitpicks.
+If you can afford it, a full-sized 6” Dobsonian might be a bit better, but I very much like the Z130 nonetheless.

 Photo of author